BSI-OFIQ/OFIQ-Demonstrator/BUILD.md

 The following has been tested on Ubuntu 24.04 x64.

-First, configure conan as described [here](https://github.com/BSI-OFIQ/OFIQ-Project/blob/main/BUILD.md#ubuntu-2404-x86_64) and ensure that you are workin in an activated python environment
+First, configure conan as described [here](https://github.com/BSI-OFIQ/OFIQ-Project/blob/main/BUILD.md#ubuntu-2404-x86_64) and ensure that you are working in an activated python environment

 ``` bash
 # use other dir if python environment is at another location